secrez/secrez/README.md

 As a rule of thumb, if you use a git repo, always pull before running Secrez, and always commit and push after exiting.

-## End-to-end encrypted communication with other accounts
+## (experimental) End-to-end encrypted communication with other accounts

 Starting from version 0.8.0, Secrez allows to exchange encrypted messages with other users.
 To do it, you must set up a local Courier ([look here for more info](https://github.com/secrez/secrez/tree/master/packages/courier)).
-A blob post about it will come soon.

-## A quick demo
+## Blog posts

-If you like to watch a general demo, [you can take a look at this nine minutes video on Youtube](https://www.youtube.com/watch?v=qGoBTpG0Fj0).
+[Secrez — a secrets manager in time of cryptocurrencies](https://sullof.medium.com/secrez-a-secrets-manager-in-time-of-cryptocurrencies-b15120c5aa14) - an intro to Secrez

-If you like to watch a demo about how to communicate with secrez, [you can take a look at this six minutes video on Youtube](https://www.youtube.com/watch?v=ciMl_Zhxjcs).
+[Send encrypted messages via Secrez](https://sullof.medium.com/send-encrypted-messages-via-secrez-a8321b561af3) - an intro to the experimental messaging

 ## Some thoughts